-Blow out the atomiser
+Blowing out the atomiser

 “Blowing out” the atomiser is your first port of call.
-In many cases this is all that’s required to restore its functionality.
+In many cases this is all that’s required to restore its full functionality.

-Dry burn the atomiser
+Dry burning the atomiser

 If you’ve blown out your atomiser and it is still difficult to vape with, the next step is to “dry burn” it.

-Boil the atomiser
+Boiling the atomiser

 Though your atomiser takes the brunt of wear and tear when it comes to vaping, it doesn’t do to forget about your hardworking battery.
 The good news is that batteries are much simpler to take care of.

-So that’s it for battery care – just give them the occasional polish and keep them charged, and they should keep going for up to and over 6 months.
+So that’s it for battery care – just give them the occasional polish and keep them charged, and they should keep going for up to and over 3-6 months.